 “I wanted to bring something to the tens of thousands of people living on the south side of College Station,” Tai says.
 “These families have a certain level of sophistication and they understand what eating nutritious food is about.

 “The Urban Table menu is what I call new American cuisine,” Tai adds.
 “Downstairs dining is for families with children, while upstairs, where the bar is located, is more for adults.
 As someone with two boys myself (ages five and eight), I know that spatial separation between kids and empty-nesters or young professionals is a good idea.”

 “We’re super excited because our menu at the Urban Table was a hit in taste tests.”

-As for the future of the Chef Tai Restaurant Group, Tai hopes the Urban Table concept will enable him to broaden the franchise to locations like Waco and Conroe, “decent-sized cities” and places where Tai can avoid the “gunfight” required to do battle with the million-dollar chains.
+As for the future of the Chef Tai Restaurant Group, Tai hopes the Urban Table concept will enable him to broaden the franchise to locations in places like Waco and Conroe, “decent-sized cities” where Tai can avoid the “gunfight” required to do battle with the multi-million-dollar chains.

 At the rate Chef Tai Lee is going, who knows?
-Maybe someday he’ll be a billionaire-dollar restaurateur on a first-name basis with all his employees and many of his customers.
+Maybe someday he’ll be a billionaire restaurateur on a first-name basis with all his employees and many of his customers.

 Don’t bet against him.
 He’s already mastered those social skills.